Skip advert

 Advertisement - Article continues below

 There are two batteries available, a 58kWh and 77.4kWh unit, and these claim up to 238 and 315 miles of range respectively.
 The Ioniq 5’s tall stature makes for plenty of room inside for passengers and cargo, too, so it performs well as a family car.
 There’s plenty of excellent technology features and soft-touch materials which make things feel impressively upmarket for a car at this price point.
-One of the only real downsides that we found was a lack of driver engagement — this two-tonne SUV is certainly quick enough but it’s not exactly thrilling.
-That being said, the hotter Ioniq 5 N has now arrived, and that should appeal to the more spirited driver.
+If you’re a real performance fan, there’s also the option of the mad Ioniq 5 N.

 1. Hyundai Kona Electric

-Hyundai clearly took customer and road tester feedback to heart when designing the latest Kona.
-The original car was undoubtedly a decent one, but the Korean brand has made great efforts to not carry its few flaws over to the new model.
-As a result of this there’s now increased space inside the new Kona, and an abundance of slick new tech makes it much more modern and premium in feel.
+Hyundai took customer and road tester feedback to heart when designing the latest Kona, and it really shows.
+The original car was undoubtedly a decent one, but the Korean brand has made great efforts to not carry its few flaws over to the second-generation model.
+As a result, there’s now more space inside the latest Kona, and an abundance of slick new tech makes it much more modern and premium in feel.
 We like this small SUV so much that we crowned it our 2023 Car of the Year.

 While there’s also the option of combustion and hybrid power, the fully-electric Hyundai Kona is our pick of the bunch.
 Not only is it the most economical to run,the near-silent powertrain means it’s brilliantly refined, too.